andrewcbl/Concordance/README.md

 ## Environment
 The program is tested in both Windows and Linux.
 On Windows, it is tested with Intellij.
 And on Linux, it runs with Maven 3.3.3.

-## Usage
+## Usage (Linux)
-Step1: compile the code
+Step1: compile the code: <br/>
 mvn compile

-Step2: Package the code:
+Step2: Package the code:<br/>
 mvn package

-Step3: Run the program, put your input text in a file, e.g. test.txt, run the following command java -jar target/concordance-1.0-SNAPSHOT.jar < test.txt
+Step3: Run the program, put your input text in a file, e.g. test.txt, run the following command:<br/>
+java -jar target/concordance-1.0-SNAPSHOT.jar < test.txt